Host: Community College of Baltimore County (CCBC) Essex Campus (map)

-The 10th (2025) Conference will be an in-person experience for STEM students, faculty and staff!
-MCSC looks forward to a safe and energizing in-person Conference at Baltimore City Community College’s main campus.
+The 11th (2026) Conference will be an in-person experience for STEM students, faculty and staff!
+MCSC looks forward to a safe and energizing in-person Conference at the Essex campus of the Community College of Baltimore County.

 Gold Sponsors